 The Hawaii shallow-set longline fishery, managed under the Western Pacific Regional Fishery Management Council's Pelagic Fishery Ecosystem Plan (FEP), reduced loggerhead and leatherback turtle interactions by approximately 90% through the implementation of new technologies (large circle hooks and mackerel-type bait).
 Regulatory Amendment 3 to the Pelagic Fishery Management Plan (FMP) that established the requirements for these gear measures also established annual interaction limits for loggerhead and leatherback turtles ("hard caps"), which, if reached, would trigger the closure of the fishery for the remainder of the calendar year.
 The existing annual fleet-wide hard caps, firsts implemented in 2004, prevent loggerhead and leatherback takes above the specified limit, but do not provide early detection or response to higher interaction rates that may indicate a potential for higher impacts to sea turtle populations or a fishery closure early in the calendar year.
 Effective management of loggerhead and leatherback turtle interactions in the Hawaii shallow-set longline fishery should consider responsive measures that can help ensure year-round operations while addressing the needs for protected species conservation.
 The Council at its 173rd Meeting recommended amending the Pelagic FEP to establish a framework for managing loggerhead and leatherback turtle interactions in the Hawaii shallow-set longline fishery that would provide managers and fishery participants with the necessary tools to respond to and mitigate fluctuations in loggerhead and leatherback turtle interactions, so as to ensure a continued supply of fresh swordfish to U.S. markets, consistent with the conservation needs of these sea turtles.
-The Council at its 177th Meeting will review its recommendations on the management framework from the 173rd Meeting for consistency with the draft Biological Opinion and may consider taking final action on the management framework.
+The Council at its 175th Meeting will consider taking final action on additional mitigation measures for the Western Pacific leatherback turtles under the management framework recommended at the 173rd Meeting.
 This draft Environmental Assessment (EA) evaluates potential environmental impacts of the following alternatives: